You are here: Home Guitar Accessories Guide Guitar Humidifier Buyer's Guide

 You fill a spongy interior or clay container with water, making sure to wipe off any excess, then place the humidifier inside your guitar or case.

-Some humidifiers are made to go somewhere inside the case, such as in an accessory compartment.
+Some humidifiers are designed to go somewhere inside the case, such as in an accessory compartment.
 These can cause extremely high humidity if placed inside the sound hole of an acoustic guitar.

 Make sure to read the manufacturers instructions regardless of the humidifier you purchase.